 At Emerald Park Eye Care, we are firm believers that Vision Therapy changes lives!
 After attending some courses and seeing improvement while working with several patients, Dr. Machmer is so excited to now offer Office-Based Vision Therapy.
-The benefits that can be realized through Vision Therapy are significant, life-long, and life changing.
+The benefits that can be realized through Vision Therapy are significant, life-long, and life-changing.
 Dr. Machmer has found a new passion and renewed inspiration in providing Vision Therapy and welcomes all new Vision Therapy patients.

 Patients of ALL ages can benefit.
-It can help the struggling reader, athletes who are interested in improving their performances, or people whose eyes don't work together (either because of an eye-turn or a "lazy eye").
+Therapy can help the struggling reader, athletes who are interested in improving their performances, or people whose eyes don't work together (either because of an eye-turn or a "lazy eye").
 Those with Autism, Dyslexia, or Attention Deficit Disorders are often found to have significant visual problems.
-Office-Based Vision Therapy is often an important piece of the puzzle when it comes to treating patients with learning problems or difficulty in school.
+Office-Based Vision Therapy is often an essential piece of the puzzle when it comes to treating patients with learning problems or difficulty in school.

 Vision is a learned process.
 Vision Therapy works on improving the following skills:

 The following is a list of just some of the signs that Vision Therapy may be right for your child.
 If you are unsure, or if you feel that your child is not reaching their potential in school, scheduling an assessment is an excellent first step.

 Vision Therapy will consist of weekly in-office sessions of approximately 45 minutes each.
 The number of sessions required will depend somewhat on the particular case and on how quickly progress is being made.
 However, an estimate of 9-12 months is reasonable in most cases.